doctrine/couchdb-documentation/en/reference/working-with-objects.rst

 Establishing References
 -----------------------

-Establishing a reference to another document is straight forward:
+Establishing a reference to another document is straight forward.
 Here is an example where we add a new comment to an article:

 .. code-block:: php